ignatandrei/RSCG_Examples/v2/rscg_examples_site/docs/RSCG-Examples/RSCG_ExportDiagram.md

 # RSCG_ExportDiagram

-export diagram for external relations for a csproj  with other csproj
+Usefull diagram for external relations for a csproj  with other csproj

 ## Install